f5devcentral/f5-agility-labs-Next/docs/class1/module4/lab2.rst

 Click the **Import** buttons for the applications that have shared objects.
 You'll also have the ability to select on a per-application basis whether the migration is saved as a **Draft** application (so you can save for later) or whether it is deployed to a specific BIG-IP Next instance.
 You will come back to this page momentarily.

-Before migrating the applications to BIG-IP Next, lets ensure that each application is working on BIG-IP from the Windows client.
+Before migrating the applications to BIG-IP Next, lets ensure that each application is working on BIG-IP from a client.
+There are two choices for clients that can be used, as not all attendees will be able to use Remote Desktop.

+1.)
 Log into the Windows Jumphost using the **RDP** option in the main UDF screen.
+2.)
+Use the Guacamole HTML based RDP client on the Ubuntu Jumphost (recommended for those that cannot install RDP.

+**For Windows RDP users:**

+Go to the main UDF screen, and select the Window Jumphost.
+Then select the **Access** dropdown and select **RDP**.
 This will download an RDP shortcut to your machine.

 .. image:: ./images/windows-jump-rdp.png
   :align: center